trending_upHighest Slope Rating

 What is the hardest golf course in Texas?

-Flintrock Falls Country Club in Austin, Texas is the hardest ranked course with a maximum slope rating of 155.
+Maridoe Golf Club in Carrollton, Texas is the hardest ranked course with a maximum slope rating of 155.
 Slope rating measures the difficulty of a course for a bogey golfer relative to a scratch player — 113 is average, 140+ is very difficult, and 155 is the maximum.

 How many golf courses in Texas have a slope rating of 140 or higher?